shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 **_SwagExtendCustomProducts/Subscriber/Backend.php_**

-In two cases extend ExtJs with files from plugins.
+To extend ExtJs with our files we need to cases.

  - Extend ExtJs with new functions an classes: use the index action.
  - Overwrite classes or smarty blocks: use the load action.